 Contact the City of Brea's Housing Department for more details and applications.

 Capriana, a world-class Continuing Care Retirement Community (CCRC) by Oakmont Senior Living, has completed construction.
 Located on a 5-1/2 acre campus at the southeast corner of La Floresta's 120-acre Multi-generational Master Planned Community.
-Oakmont's newest signature property will offer 75 apartment homes, four casitas (individual homes), and a care center for those ages 60+.
+Oakmont's newest signature property has 75 apartment homes, four casitas (individual homes), and a care center for those ages 60+.
 Capriana residents will have access to dozens of amenities, including concierge and housekeeping services, spa treatments and gourmet cuisine.
 Assisted care is available in the private residences if needed.
-Comprehensive services such as memory care for Alzheimer's and dementia residents are also on site at the Capriana Care Center.
+Villagio at Capriana provides Resident-Centered Memory Care in Orange County.

 "Oakmont Senior Living is dedicated to exemplary service in our signature communities and the highest quality of life for our residents," says Bill Gallaher, founder and principal of Oakmont Senior Living.
 "We are excited to introduce Capriana and to bring our first-rate quality and elegant style to Brea."